rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 Once we found asphalt I was delighted to learn that it was real road, not the combination of tar and craters we had been riding the day prior.

-At the base of "quadbuster" I stop into rest stop one for the usual.
+At the base of "quadbuster" I stopped into rest stop one for the usual.
 When I returned to my bike, a bike parking volunteer said that they heard a pop and I might want to take my bike to "bike tech" to get checked out.
 Taking a look revealed that both the front and rear inner tubes had exploded in the warm morning sun.

 A delay of this nature was not what I expected, but better now than in between rest stops I remind myself.
-45 minutes and $14 dollars later, I've got two new tubes and I'm cranking up the hill.
+45 minutes and $14 dollars later, I had two new tubes and I started cranking up the hill.
 While I passed people, some walking and some pedaling, all of us huffing and puffing up the hill, multiple lunatics in bike shorts sped down the hill in the opposite lane.
 Not satisfied with one mega-climb, these nutters were doing _multiples_.

-Somewhere after that climb, and another little climb that followed I ambled into rest stop two.
-I don't remember much about it other than the little church and that it was hot.
+Somewhere after that climb, and another little climb that followed, I ambled into rest stop two.
+I don't remember much about it other than the little church and that it was _hot_.
 Too hot for mid-morning.
-I reloaded on fluids and snacks and got back out onto the road.
+I reloaded on fluids, snacks, and got back out onto the road.
 Perhaps 300ft out of the rest stop exit, I noticed that my rear tire pressure is way too low.
-A few expletives and a little walk later, and I'm visiting bike tech again.
+A few expletives and a little walk later, and I made another visit to bike tech.

 They checked the tire for debris, found nothing, and then replaced the rear tube and sent me out on my way once again.